sandra-calvo/smarthomes/README.md

 Click on the _Deploy_ button to save the changes in your application.

-### Step X. Check the final result!
+### Step 10.
+Check the final result!
 Go back to the UI and talk with your bot!
-You can ask to connect/start the model and the prediction result will be shown in the gauge graph.
+You can ask the bot about IoT and even ask what is the temperature in the room.
+The bot is connected to the sensors in your "Smart Home" environment.

 Remember, to go back to your web app (in UK region) http://yourAppName.eu-gb.mybluemix.net/ui - UK

 ![](/images/WA15.png?raw=true)

-At this moment the bot is very basic.
-It can tell you about IBM Cloud and Watson Studio and can connect with the ML model created in Lab 1.
-To connect with the model write: "Start the model".

 # PHASE 4
-## Connect with external APIs - Weather Insights -
+## Connect with external APIs like Weather

 You can connect your application with any available API.
 In this case we are going to connect Watson Assistant to the Weather Company data.
 This way our bot will be able to tell us the weather anywhere in the world.